Nordic-Machine-Intelligence/MedAI-Transparency-in-Medical-Image-Segmentation/README.rst

 or you can download it directly form
 `here <https://www.kaggle.com/bjoernjostein/kvasir-instrument-segmentation/download/>`_

+You can extract the files inside the tar.gz file using this command in the cmd:

+> tar -xf kvasir-instrument.tar.gz

 .. image:: https://datasets.simula.no/kvasir-instrument/static/images/example_1.jpg
 **Figure 2:** The Kvasir-SEG Dataset contains 590 endoscopic tool images [2]